My favorite books

 The Princessa: Machiavelli for Women by Harriet Rubin.

-Rules of Titans Tim Ferris
+Tools of Titans Tim Ferriss

 Vanity Fair by William Makepeace Thackeray.